 Under the terms of the purchase agreement, the Company sold all its interest in Covalon Technologies Holdings (USA), Ltd. and Covalon Technologies AG Ltd. ("Former Subsidiaries") to TIDI.
 The transaction included the sale of moisture barrier products sold under the AquaGuard brand, certain trademarks and intellectual property, related customer contracts, and the manufacturing assets to support the AquaGuard business.
-The purchase price of \$37,837,852 includes \$2,513,200 placed in escrow for indemnity claims (which escrow amount will be released 50% in 12 months following closing and the remaining 50% on September 30, 2022, assuming no claims).
+The purchase price of \$37,837,852 includes \$2,513,200 placed in escrow for indemnity claims (which escrow amounts will be released 50% in 12 months following closing and the remaining 50% on September 30, 2022, assuming no claims).
+On August 2, 2022, 50% of the funds were received from escrow, and on October 3, 2022, the final 50% was received from escrow.

 The Company used proceeds of \$8,660,529 from the AquaGuard Sale to fully satisfy its indebtedness to its senior lender, HSBC, and the credit facility with HSBC Bank Canada ("HSBC") has now been terminated (Note 10).
 The Company also paid off the Acquisition Note Payable (Note 6).